The Apothecary

 We also offer crafting activities, workshops, talks, demonstrations including live recreations of historical herbal medicine-making, to suit all ages.
 We may also have small batch plant-based products available for sale.

-Our knowledgeable, experienced Historical Herbalists have thrilled and inspired visitors of all ages.
+Our knowledgeable, experienced herbalists have thrilled and inspired visitors of all ages at events across the UK.

 Our most popular displays include Romano-British, Viking Age, Late Medieval, and 18th Century/Jacobite.